chhantyal/chhantyal.github.io/source.md

 Few years back, I moved to Berlin, Germany for work (and then to Stuttgart).
 Before that, I studied and worked in India for five years.

-Professionally, I am Software Developer/Data Engineer, thus know a thing or two about computers and internet 🙂 I am interested in web services, big data, distributed systems and good UX.
+Professionally, I am Software Developer/Data Engineer, thus know a thing or two about computers and internet 🙂 I am interested in web services, big data, product building and good UX.

 Apart from building things on/for the internet, I like reading books, running/cycling, traveling and trying to do things cool kids do 😜